dixitox/ads_monotlith_app/docs/monolith decomposition/2_Phased_Plan.md

 1. Run full end-to-end manual tests: Add item -> Checkout -> Verify Order in DB.
 2.  **Container Verification:** Verify the new API can run on a different port and that logs are visible in the console (stdout).
 3. Remove the old `IPaymentGateway` and direct database checkout logic from the Monolith (if no longer used by other parts).

+### Secondary Validation (Independent Agent Review)
+> **AGENT:** Use **Claude 4.5 Sonnet** or **Gemini 2.0 Flash** (different from primary cleanup agent).
+>
+> **PROMPT:**
+> "Perform final audit of decomposition project.
+Verify: (1) End-to-end user flow works (Add to Cart → Checkout → Order appears in Orders list), (2) No commented-out legacy code remains in codebase, (3) API logs visible in console (not files), (4) Container readiness: configuration via IConfiguration/env vars, stateless design, health endpoint exists, (5) All phase documentation updated with completion dates and evidence, (6) British English used consistently in all docs and comments, (7) No orphaned files or unused dependencies.
+Scan entire solution for legacy checkout code, hardcoded secrets, or violations of coding standards.
+Report findings with file paths and line numbers.
+Do NOT implement changes—only audit and report."
+>
+> **DELIVERABLE:** Final validation report certifying decomposition is complete, listing any cleanup tasks or future improvements, and confirming all acceptance criteria across all phases are met.

 ### Acceptance Criteria
 - [ ] User can complete a purchase successfully.